coolnether123/ExpeditionFour/readme.md

 *   **Character Positioning (Minor Visual Bug)**: While efforts have been made to correctly position the characters in combat, there are some minor visual overlaps or slightly off-center placements depending on screen resolution or specific combat scenarios.
 This is a known visual bug and does not affect gameplay.
 *   **UI panels not showing the third or fourth party member**: There are still some panels I haven't gotten to patching and will be done in a future update.
-*   **Saving and exiting while a dialog hasn't been cleared**: If the game saves and exits while the radio communication with the party is active loading back into the save will have one party member appear in the shelter.
-Will be fixed in V0.8

 ### Future Plans (TODO for v0.8+)

 *   A more comprehensive overhaul of character positioning in combat to ensure optimal visual alignment across all combat scenarios.
 *   Updates to all panels that show XP gain.
-*   Fix saving and exiting consistency.

 ### Credits